Ragnarokkr/allerta-meteo-liguria/README.md

 ## Installing

 The extension code is plain JavaScript (ES6), but the development environment requires [Deno](https://deno.land/) installed into the system.
+Building tasks also require [Skia](https://skia.org/) and [Puppeteer](https://pptr.dev/), which will be installed at the first build run.

 ### Clone the repository